In Alabama, a DUI arrest can immediately impact the status of your driver’s license.

 On a first conviction, there is a 90-day suspension period – the total of which may be stayed by installing an ignition interlock device for the duration.

-A second DUI conviction may result in a one year revocation if the prior conviction occurred within the past 10 years.
-A third offense may add up to a 3 year revocation with no time limit on the prior convictions.
+This time period will increase based on the number of DUI convictions an offender has over the past 10 years.
+For example, a second DUI conviction may result in a one year revocation.
+Subsequently, a third offense may add up to a 3 year revocation with no time limit on the prior convictions.
 A fourth conviction might lead to a five year revocation.

 Subsequent Charges